christianalfoni/rxjs-react-component/README.md

 }
 ```

-You can also hook on to life-cycle hooks using the same naming convention:
+You can also hook on to life-cycle hooks using the same naming convention.
+Not all of these should cause a new render of the component and you handle that by just not returning the observable.

 ```js
 import React from 'react';